Brunfelsia latifolia: Inflorescences and flowers

 Even at a height of only 30 cm, plants of the species can flower.
 The terminal, compact inflorescences consist of three to 20 non-fragrant flowers.
 The inflorescence axis is 3 to 7 mm long and glabrous.
 Below each flower are one or two foliage-like bracts, 1 to 10 mm long, lanceolate and ciliate.
 The flower stalks are light green, 6 to 8 mm long, slender and glabrous or sparse glandular hairy, on the fruit of the stalk thickens.

 The calyx is 9 to 13 mm long, tubular-bell-shaped, glabrous or slightly glandular hairy, light green and smooth.
 The calyx teeth are 2 to 3 mm long, upright or bent back, triangular to lanceolate.
 At the top they are pointed.
 The chalice is leathery on the fruit, clearly streaked with veins and enclosing the fruit.

 The crown is initially pale purple, but fades to white.
 The petal is 15 to 20 mm long and 2 mm in diameter, about twice as long as the goblet.
 It is slightly glandular hairy, pale purple at the base, whitening towards the top.
 The thickening at the transition to the Kronsaum is white, rounded or square.
 The coronary band itself has a diameter of 20 to 30 mm, it is projecting and forms a level.
 The underside is white.
 The corolla lobes are almost the same size.
 The upper part is usually a little smaller, about 5 mm long, the tip is almost cut off.
 The other lobes are about 8 mm long and rounded at the top.

-The four stamens start in the upper half of the petals and do not extend beyond this.
-The stamens are white, slender and cylindrical, with the upper pair of stamen 2 mm; only 1 mm long for the other pair.
-The anthers are about 1 mm long, circular-kidney-shaped and brown.
-The ovary is 2 mm high, egg-shaped and pale green.
-The pen is slim, white and bent at the top.
-The scar is light green and slightly bilobed, with different sized lobes.
+The four stamens originate in the upper half of the petals and do not extend beyond them.
+They are white, slender, and cylindrical, with the upper pair measuring about 2 mm and the lower pair about 1 mm in length.
+The anthers are roughly 1 mm long, brown, and circular to kidney-shaped.

+The ovary is pale green, egg-shaped, and about 2 mm high.
+The style is slender, white, and curved near the tip.
+The stigma is light green and slightly bilobed, with the two lobes differing in size.